Yikuni/spigot-reflect/README.md

 }

 ```
 ## YikuniMenu
 > Sometimes we need to provide GUI rather than let player use plain command, so we choose to use inventory for GUI.
 It is complex to setup a menu, but spigot-reflect made it easy.
-Lets see the demo.

 ```java
 import com.yikuni.mc.reflect.annotation.YikuniMenu